Few things in life are as terrifying as a full-blown panic attack.

 - I’m not getting enough air.

-- What if my brains stops getting enough oxygen and I pass out?
+- What if my brain stops getting enough oxygen and I pass out?

 - I have to pull over.
 Something’s wrong.